Damascus: Geography

 Damascus was built in a strategic site on a plateau 680 m above sea level and about 80 km inland from the Mediterranean, sheltered by the Anti-Lebanon Mountains, supplied with water by the Barada River, and at a crossroads between trade routes: the north–south route connecting Egypt with Asia Minor, and the east–west cross-desert route connecting Lebanon with the Euphrates river valley.
 The Anti-Lebanon Mountains mark the border between Syria and Lebanon.
-The range has peaks of over 10,000 ft and blocks precipitation from the Mediterranean sea, so the region of Damascus is sometimes subject to droughts.
-However, in ancient times this was mitigated by the Barada River, which originates from mountain streams fed by melting snow.
+The range has peaks of over 10,000 ft and blocks precipitation from the Mediterranean Sea, so the region of Damascus is sometimes subject to droughts.
+However, in ancient times, the Barada River mitigated this, which originates from mountain streams fed by melting snow.
 Damascus is surrounded by the Ghouta, irrigated farmland where many vegetables, cereals, and fruits have been farmed since ancient times.
-Maps of Roman Syria indicate that the Barada river emptied into a lake of some size east of Damascus.
+Maps of Roman Syria indicate that the Barada River emptied into a lake of some size east of Damascus.
 Today it is called Bahira Atayba, the hesitant lake because in years of severe drought, it does not even exist.

 The modern city has an area of 105 km2, out of which 77 km2 is urban, while Jabal Qasioun occupies the rest.

 The old city of Damascus, enclosed by the city walls, lies on the south bank of the river Barada which is almost dry (3 cm left).
-To the southeast, north, and north-east it is surrounded by suburban areas whose history stretches back to the Middle Ages: Midan in the southwest, Sarouja and Imara in the north and north-west.
+To the southeast, north, and northeast it is surrounded by suburban areas whose history stretches back to the Middle Ages: Midan in the southwest, Sarouja and Imara in the north and north-west.
 These neighborhoods originally arose on roads leading out of the city, near the tombs of religious figures.
 In the 19th century outlying villages developed on the slopes of Jabal Qasioun, overlooking the city, already the site of the al-Salihiyah neighborhood centered on the important shrine of medieval Andalusian Sheikh and philosopher Ibn Arabi.
-These new neighborhoods were initially settled by Kurdish soldiery and Muslim refugees from the European regions of the Ottoman Empire which had fallen under Christian rule.
+These new neighborhoods were initially settled by Kurdish soldiery and Muslim refugees from the Europe regions of the Ottoman Empire which had fallen under Christian rule.
 Thus they were known as al-Akrad (the Kurds) and al-Muhajirin (the migrants).
 They lay 2–3 km north of the old city.